sproffer/parse_pdf_to_dataframe/README.md

 ## Summary
-Sample build and invocation of Python modules, to parse PDF files, extract headers and contents, and put them to Padndas dataframe.
+Sample build and invocation of Python modules, to parse PDF files, extract headers and contents, and put them to Padndas dataframe, and output to a CSV file.

 To be incorporated into AI processing with consumed PDF contents.

 #### Dataframe format: